Thinking about structures for the new Frazier Borate.

 Buildings:

-• Store 2: BTS Greeley's Place, modified to a trading post (North Fork Trading)
+- Store 2: The trading post from the old Frazier Borate, or BTS Greeley's Place, similarly modified (North Fork Trading)

-• Store 3: Calvin Witt Blacksmith Shop (with an old time gas pump out front)
+- Store 3: Calvin Witt Blacksmith Shop (with a Berkshire Valley old time gas pump out front)

 This will keep my cost down, since I have all but a couple of the buildings already; the new ones are inexpensive kits from Calvin with details and signage added.